-You must state the breed of your dog in the import permit application and sign a declaration stating that it is not an ineligible breed.
+When submitting an application to import to the Department of Agriculture, Water and the Environment, you must state the breed of your dog and sign a declaration stating that it is not an ineligible breed.

 Are there any age restrictions for older animals?

 No. An import permit will not be refused based on an animal’s age.
-Please seek advice from your veterinarian if you’re concerned about their age and how they may handle the journey and quarantine in Australia.
-Your veterinarian can advise if you need to change their care to prepare them for travel.
+Please seek advice from your veterinarian if you’re concerned about the animal’s age and how they may handle the journey and quarantine in Australia.
+Your veterinarian can advise if you need to change the animal’s care to prepare them for travel.

 Older cats and dogs may be more likely to dehydrate on long flights.
 Dehydration can have severe adverse effects such as renal failure.

 You can provide food and water in the transport crate for the journey to Australia.
 Discuss the best way to do this with the airline and your veterinarian.
 Depending on the containers you use, you may need to train your animal to use them before departure (e.g. dripping water dispensers).
-Any food arriving with your animal will be destroyed in Australia, but it will let them eat and drink en route.
+Any food arriving with your animal will be destroyed in Australia.

-If you’re concerned about how they will handle the trip, arrange for them to arrive in Australia early in the week.
+If you’re concerned about how your animal will handle the trip, arrange for them to arrive in Australia early in the week.
 This will help staff settle them into their accommodation and, if required, arrange early veterinary attention.